 IDP is state-of-the-art technology and scalable to any document-based workflow and any document type.
 There are no technical limitations to the quantity of documents or the number of fields extracted.
 IDP will scale up to the daily extraction of billions of data fields.

-Intelligent document processing should provide a proven return on investment for automating critical workflows and data extraction or it should not be used.
+Software in the intelligent document processing market should provide a proven return on investment for automating critical workflows and data extraction or it should not be used.